 Sometimes it's hard to know how to help teens deal with anxiety.
-But when your child is aware of how anxiety affects them, there are things that they can do to manage with the symptoms and cope better with their anxiety.
+But when your child is aware of how anxiety affects them, there are a number of things that they can do to manage with the symptoms and cope better with their anxiety.
 Below are just some coping strategies for teenage anxiety.

 Sometimes described as a ‘panic attack’, anxiety can cause quick and shallow breathing, coupled with rapid heartbeat.
 Some people feel as if they are having a heart attack.
 Controlled breathing can give immediate relief to these symptoms.
 Support your child to learn the following technique: